FluffyJay1/ColonCancerWGS/README.md

 ### Description:

 Creates a file called (outputfilename).xlsx at the working directory.
-This file contains the significant genes (QUAL > minqual) with the COSMIC match (T/F) column appended.
+This file contains the significant mutations (QUAL > minqual) with the COSMIC match (T/F) column appended.
 A match is defined as the starting position of the mutations being the same.
 If there is any match, another file called (outputfilename)\_COSMIC.xlsx will be created, containing only the COSMIC matches.